 If you’re moving through the park in a counterclockwise direction, the first attraction you’ll come across in Rainforest Village is Taniwha Tubes.
 Tonga and Raki are actually four different slides, with two on the Tonga side and two on the Raki side, and while all four slides have a minimum height requirement of 42 inches, kids must be 48 inches tall to hop on alone.
 There are single and double tubes available, and life vests are permitted.
 Pick your slide (or try all four!) for a fast and fun ride with twists, turns, and steep drops.
 If your child is a little nervous, try the Tonga ones first, as Raki is slightly faster and more intense.

 Punga Racers is a head-first mat slide that lets four passengers compete in a wet and wild race to the finish.
-Guests must be over 42 inches but under 150 pounds to do this one.
+Guests must be over 42 inches to do this one.
 Children under 48 inches tall will require a supervising companion to ride on the slide next to them – double riders are not allowed.

 Maku Puihi Round Raft Rides